-I own quite a few electronic burr grinders, and I previously wasn’t too involved with hand grinders because I was content with the results I had been getting.
+We've tested quite a few electronic burr grinders, and we previously weren't too involved with hand grinders because we were content with the results we were getting.

-Ultimately, I realized that while electronic grinders do offer convenience, that doesn’t mean there’s no place for manual grinders in our kitchens.
+Ultimately, we realized that while electronic grinders do offer convenience, that doesn’t mean there’s no place for manual grinders in our kitchens.

 In fact, manual grinders have a lot to offer, and they do have an almost completely different set of benefits compared to the more hi-tech grinders.
 Granted they aren’t the most flashy, but you can still get great results.